Top of main content

 For more information about government support, including eligibility and how it affects you, visit GOV.UK: Help for Households.

-3. Make your home more energy efficient
+3. Keeping your home warm

 If you haven’t already, you could also draught proof any unwanted gaps in your windows and doors, as well as insulate your hot water tank to reduce heat loss.